Improving green infrastructure by employing refugees

-Title: Improvement of Green Infrastructure in Jordan through Labor-Intensive Measures
+Title: Improvement of green infrastructure in Jordan through labour-intensive measures (cash for work)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Overall term: 2017 to 2023

 According to data from the United Nations High Commissioner for Refugees (UNHCR), more than 670,637 refugees from Syria were officially registered in Jordan up to August 2021.
 That corresponds to a 10 per cent increase in the Jordanian population.
 81 per cent of the refugees do not live in refugee camps, but in host communities, which places very heavy demands on the basic infrastructure there.
 Functional public green areas, green networks and recreational areas are insufficiently integrated into spatial planning.
 Moreover, the communities lack the funds to maintain green areas.

 Thanks to labour-intensive measures by Jordanian and Syrian workers, green infrastructures are developed while social cohesion, public life, the urban climate and biodiversity are strengthened.
 The living conditions of vulnerable Jordanians and Syrian refugees are improved by temporary employment opportunities.

 The project is part of the Special Initiative ‘Tackling the root causes of displacement, reintegrating refugees’ (Special Initiative on Displacement).
 The measures financed benefit both the displaced persons and the host communities.
 The focus is on creating and restoring green infrastructure.
 The workers plant trees, create picnic areas, and restore parks, playgrounds and sports facilities.
 The project pays particular attention to the needs of women and girls in the public sphere.